Qutyatri/LuxChain/README.md

 Once everything is configured:

-Follow the same flow you tested in Remix but this time you are having UI to perform tasks or to call functions.
+Follow the same test flow in Remix but this time you are having UI to perform tasks or to call functions.

 ---